+Figure 3.13 Packet polling and processing

 Packets stored in vif RX rings are polled by a forwarding lcore.
 There is a one-to-one mapping between forwarding cores and the NIC’s Rx queues.
-Then the polled packets are processed by a the same lcore or different one and then pushed to a target vif’s TX ring.
+Then the polled packets are processed by a the same lcore or different one and then pushed to a target vif’s TX ring, as shown in Figurer 3.14.